MCProHosting/cassandra-orm/readme.md

 Unless "true" is passed as the first parameter, we won't update the model if no properties have been changed.

-We do updates very intelligently and efficiently using the excellent [flitbit/diff](https://github.com/flitbit/diff) module.

 ```js
 user.save().then(function (user) {
     // the user model has now been updated!